Fork me on GitHub

 # node_labels: a user with this role will be allowed to connect to

-# SSH nodes, which labels match expressions below.
+# SSH nodes with labels matching below.

 node_labels: